emrahgunduz/simple-log-checker/README.md

 ```
 Enter a single IP in each line.
 These IP addesses will not be banned on any flood or attempt.

-If you want to do a dry-run to see what is going on, simply run the application with "debug" argument.
+If you want to do a dry-run to see what is going on, simply run the application with `debug` argument.
 This will stop banning of ips and subnets but will continue to check logs and dump information on screen.

-You can use "ipset list" to see what is currently banned.
+You can use `ipset list` to see what is currently banned.
 App does not make the ipset lists permanent, so a restart will clear all.
+For more information, check [ipset man page](https://linux.die.net/man/8/ipset).

-If you are using a different firewall then iptables, you can alter commands which the app executes.
+If you are using a different firewall then `iptables`, you can alter commands which the app executes.
 These are located in the "ban.js" file and documented right at the beginning of the file.